 From December 2005 until December 2009, I had the personna of “rootbrian” and subscribers were many, comments were big and I was frequently featured due to recording/uploading tons of videos on so many topics that were relevant, and non-relevant.
 I didn't care.
 I just loved the thing about the site, haters, and everything, including the thought of being partner, free speech and all, until some motherfuckers decided to get me suspended for no apparent reason on December 2009.

 I then continued my place on youtube by fighting back, returning each time they tried to silence me.
 I have since continued to do so with many different channels, two of which didn't contain my internet personna, but most of them tagging along with it.
-I have NOT given up the fight for freedom of speech, expression, choice, thought, right to an opinion and everything else for that matter.
+I have NOT given up the fight for freedom of speech, expression, creativity, choice, thought, right to an opinion and everything else for that matter.